etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/operations/bulk-insert.md

 ---
 title: "Bulk Insert"
-description: ""
-lead: ""
+description: "Learn how to use BulkInsert<T>() to efficiently insert large volumes of data into your database using ETLBox.DbExtensions.
+This article covers the basic usage, customization options, and table naming behavior."
+lead: "<code>BulkInsert<T>()</code> lets you efficiently insert large amounts of data into your database using native bulk loaders under the hood.
+It works directly on any <code>IDbConnection</code> and supports advanced options such as identity insert, batch size control, and column mapping."
 draft: false
 images: []
 menu:
   docs:
-    parent: "getting-started"
+    parent: "operations"
-weight: 30
+weight: 10
 toc: true
----

-# BulkInsert

-`BulkInsert<T>()` lets you efficiently insert large amounts of data into your database using native bulk loaders under the hood.
-It works directly on any `IDbConnection` and supports advanced options such as identity insert, batch size control, and column mapping.

 ---

 ## Example